kjsce-codecell/standard-library-in-x/templates.md

 ```
 template <class  type> return-type function-name (parameter-list)
 ```
-Here, ‘type’ is just a placeholder used to store the data type when this function is used you can use any other name instead class is used to specify the generic type of template, alternatively typename can be used instead of it.Let’s try to understand it with an example:
+Here, ‘type’ is just a placeholder used to store the data type when this function is used you can use any other name instead.
+Class is used to specify the generic type of template, alternatively typename can be used instead of it.
+Let’s try to understand it with an example:

 Assume we have to swap two variables of int type and two of float type.
 Then, we will have to make two functions where one can swap int type variables and the other one can swap float type variables.
-But here if we use a generic function, then we can simply make one function and can swap both type of variables by passing their different type in the arguments.
+But if we use a generic function here, then we can simply make one function and can swap both type of variables by passing their different type in the arguments.
 Let’s implement this:

 ```
 #include <iostream>